akuppa9/BreatheEasy/README.md

 # Breathe Easy: Take Control of Your Asthma with AI-Powered Management

 ## Struggling to manage your asthma?
-Breathe Easy, a mobile application built with Swift, leverages the power of deep learning to constantly assess 10+ asthma triggers to provide you with a personalize Asthma Control Test Score in real time, allowing you to gain insight on the severity of environmental and physical triggers at your current location.
+Breathe Easy, a mobile application built with Swift, Firebase, Tensorflow, and iOS core frameworks, leverages the power of deep learning to constantly assess 10+ asthma triggers to provide you with a personalize Asthma Control Test Score in real time, allowing you to gain insight on the severity of environmental and physical triggers at your current location.

 ## Your Personalized Asthma Guardian: